Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrPolicy.md

 PS C:\> $Policy = Get-AzureRmRecoveryServicesAsrPolicy -Name $PolicyName
 ```

-Retruns a policy with the passed name.
+Retruns the replication policy with the specified name.

 ## PARAMETERS

 ### -FriendlyName
-Specifies the friendly name of the Site Recovery replication policy.
+Specifies the friendly name of the ASR replication policy.

 ```yaml
 Type: String